 The Name of the Mashiach is printed in modern Hebrew letters in each place the Name appears in the original Hebrew text.
 The popular proper name used and promoted by the Jesuits (Society of Jesus), "Jesus", is nowhere to be seen, and the true Name of the Mashiach is clearly displayed for all readers to see.
 The common Teutonic pronoun "God" is not used, but rather the original Hebrew term, Elohim, is restored.
 The prophets (Nebi'im) names are transliterated more accurately -- i.e., Yesha Yahu, not "Isaiah".
 There are no names with the letter "J", since this letter is less than 500 years old; "John" is rendered as Yohanan, "Matthew" is restored to MattithYahu.
 "Joshua" is transliterated as Yehoshua.
 There is a useful topical index in the back, providing Scriptural verses pertinent to the topics, with brief explanatory notes.

-"And I appeared to Abraham, to Yitzchak, and to Ya'akob, as El Shaddai; and by My Name YHWH, WAS I NOT KNOWN TO THEM?"
+"And I appeared to Abraham, to Yitzchak, and to Ya'akob, as El Shaddai; and by My Name Yahuah, WAS I NOT KNOWN TO THEM?"
 Exodus 6:3 The Scriptures we distribute corrects this text to read properly.
-If you check to see if Abraham used the proper Name, YHWH, you'll see that he did!
+If you check to see if Abraham used the proper Name (Yod-Hay-Uau-Hay), you'll see that he did!
 So did all the other patriarchs.
 So, if we read these men's own quoted words, seeing they pronounced it aloud, then the common translations of Ex.
 6:3 convey an inaccurate message.

 TRANSLATION ALERT SELECTED TEXT: Leviticus / Wayyiqra 23:15, 16

-Comparing Differences in the Translations between The Scriptures, HRV, and Restoration Scriptures:
+Comparing Differences in the Translations between The Scriptures, and Restoration Scriptures:

-THE SCRIPTURES Leviticus / Wayyiqra 23:15, 16 -- "AND FROM THE MORROW AFTER THE SABBATH, FROM THE DAY THAT YOU BROUGHT THE SHEAF OF THE WAVE OFFERING, YOU SHALL COUNT FOR YOURSELVES: SEVEN COMPLETED SABBATHS.
-UNTIL THE MORROW AFTER THE SEVENTH SABBATH YOU COUNT FIFTY DAYS, THEN YOU SHALL BRING A NEW GRAIN OFFERING TO YHWH."
+THE SCRIPTURES: Leviticus / Wayyiqra 23:15, 16 -- "AND FROM THE MORROW AFTER THE SABBATH, FROM THE DAY THAT YOU BROUGHT THE SHEAF OF THE WAVE OFFERING, YOU SHALL COUNT FOR YOURSELVES: SEVEN COMPLETED SABBATHS.
+UNTIL THE MORROW AFTER THE SEVENTH SABBATH YOU COUNT FIFTY DAYS, THEN YOU SHALL BRING A NEW GRAIN OFFERING TO YAHUAH."

 RESTORATION SCRIPTURES BY M. KONIUCHOWSKY: Leviticus / Wayyiqra 23:15, 16 -- "AND YOU SHALL COUNT FROM THE NEXT DAY AFTER THE SHABBAT, FROM THE DAY THAT YOU BROUGHT THE SHEAF OF THE WAVE OFFERING; SEVEN FULL WEEKS: UNTIL THE NEXT DAY AFTER THE LAST WEEK SHALL YOU NUMBER FIFTY DAYS, AND YOU SHALL OFFER A NEW GRAIN OFFERING TO YHWH."